carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .output}

-> ## Value channels and process termination
+### Value channels and process termination

-> Note however that value channel do not affect the process termination.
+Note however that value channels do not affect the process termination.
-> {: .output}

 To better understand this behaviour compare the previous example with the following one: